 ALT + Enter.

-We have created a set of in-app tutorials that Creators can access on the top shelf of the Creator Suite under "My Projects."
+We have created a set of in-app tutorials that Creators can access on the top shelf of the Creator Suite.
 We strongly suggest copying them using the copy button, and then choosing Edit to play them in the test mode.
 This allows creators to follow along with the tutorial whilst looking at it moving through the flow diagram, with the ability to stop and restart.

 We also have created some video tutorials - see the YouTube playlist here.

 Getting Set up

 Some microphones will also have a microphone boost option, found by right-clicking on your audio icon in the icon tray, then sounds, recording, right-clicking on your microphone and selecting properties.
 Be wary that boosting your microphone this way can cause white noise/static in other applications, so use this as a last resort, or change it back when not using RichCast.

 Please note: If using the Microsoft Store version, you will need to have Online Speech Recognition enabled.
 To do this, go to the Windows Speech Settings, then click the "Speech Privacy Settings" button, and turn Online Speech Recognition to "On."

 When Loading RichCast, you will be greeted with the Catalogue (Main Menu).
 This will have multiple different shelves - such as Recommended Titles, and Continue a previously played Title.
-Underneath are shelves based on what genre of Title's the Player has downloaded.
-This is currently still in development.
+There are also Community projects, of which can be accessed by clicking the second button at the bottom.

 To load up a RichCast, the Player can click on the Title, and then click play on the bottom right of the following screen.

 The top shelf hosts the Tutorials we at Panivox have created.
 Creators may wish to watch them, or copy them by clicking on the Tutorial, and then the copy button.

 The My Projects shelf is where Creators can find any projects they have created or copied, and can make a new project with the New Project button on the left.
 Name your project (can be changed later) and click submit to enter the RichCast Editor.